-- What Holocaust images/ texts/ ideas / events have had the biggest impact on you and why?
+- What Holocaust images or texts have had the biggest impact on you and why?

-- Can you write a reflection (or “artist statement”) from your perspective, explaining why you created your response piece and referencing the meaning that the original material holds for you?
+- Can you write a reflection (or “artist statement”) from your perspective, explaining the meaning that the original material holds for you?

-- What is your relationship to the Holocaust and genocide from your particular perspective (given your own history / identity)?
+- Do you have a personal relationship to the Holocaust (given your own history or identity)?

-This chapter offers strategies for responding to the difficult knowledge of the Holocaust, specifically, and to genocide, broadly.
+This chapter offers strategies for responding to the difficult knowledge of the Holocaust, specifically, and to genocide, more broadly.
 It focuses on engaging your own reflections about the material you are reading and researching, by providing accessible artistic forms to help frame your responses.
-Highlighting Terezin (Teresienstadt), the chapter uses a foundation of poetry and images to pose questions and to help make the study of history vivid.
-Each of the activities has been designed to include a reflective practice component to encourage your deeply thoughtful and personal responses to the Holocaust and/or to considering social justice in your own communities.
+Highlighting Terezin (Theresienstadt), the chapter uses a foundation of poetry and images to pose questions about this history.
+Each of the activities has been designed to include a reflective practice component to encourage thoughtful and personal responses to the Holocaust and to consider the impact of discrimination and injustice in your own communities.

-During the Holocaust, people wrote poetry for different reasons: to produce art as a form of resistance, to assert their humanity; to commemorate the victims, to serve as a form of remembrance, or to constitute a unique form of testimony.
+During the Holocaust, people wrote poetry for different reasons: to produce art as a form of resistance, to express their feelings, to assert their humanity; to commemorate the victims, to serve as a form of remembrance, or to constitute a unique form of testimony.
 Holocaust poetry after Auschwitz—written by survivors or children and grandchildren of survivors, for example—presents powerful images, which can impact our minds and hearts.
-Contemporary Holocaust Education suggests that through reading poetry about the Holocaust, readers can become more reflective about what they have studied, how they treat people, and how they react to civil and human rights in their own communities and beyond (Totten).
+Perhaps by reading poetry about the Holocaust, readers can become more reflective about what they have studied, how they treat people, and how they react to civil and human rights violations in their own communities and beyond.

-Many of the suggestions included here focus on Terezin, a ghetto-labour camp, as well as a concentration and transit camp in Czechoslovakia (also known by its German name, Theresienstadt).
+This chapter focuses on Terezin, a ghetto-camp and transit camp in Czechoslovakia (also known by its German name, Theresienstadt).
+The SS deported and then incarcerated there certain categories of German, Austrian, and Czech Jews, based on their age, disability as a result of past military service, or domestic celebrity in the arts and other cultural life.
 It existed for three and a half years, between November 24, 1941 and May 9, 1945.
-Of approximately 140,000 Jews transferred to Theresienstadt, nearly 90,000 were deported to points further east (e.g., Auschwitz) and almost certain death.
+Of approximately 140,000 Jews transferred to Theresienstadt, nearly 90,000 were deported to ghettos and death camps in the east.
 Roughly 33,000 died in Theresienstadt itself.
-However, despite horrible living conditions and the constant threat of deportation, Theresienstadt also had a highly developed cultural life.
-Outstanding Jewish artists, mainly from Czechoslovakia, Austria, and Germany, created drawings and paintings, some of them secretly documenting the ghetto’s harsh reality.
+However, despite horrible living conditions and the constant threat of deportation, Theresienstadt also had a highly developed cultural life due to the many artists incarcerated in the camp.
+They created drawings and paintings, some of them secretly documenting the ghetto’s harsh reality.
 Writers, professors, musicians, and actors gave lectures, concerts, and theatre performances.
 Of the 15,000 children who were transported to Terezin, only 240 survived (Volavkova, xix).
-Like Hana Brady, of Hana’s Suitcase (who was murdered in Auschwitz in 1944), as an example, most of the children fourteen years of age or younger who were deported to the extermination camps were killed.
+Like Hana Brady, of Hana’s Suitcase (who was murdered in Auschwitz in 1944), most of the children fourteen years of age or younger who were deported to the extermination camps were killed.

-It is to these Terezin children’s poems and drawings that this unit directs you.
-The Works Cited list contains numerous resources to help begin a historical examination of Terezin.
-The goal is to provide a strong foundation on which to build a rich and deeply thoughtful unit on poetry and the Holocaust.
-Responding through the arts can offer another means of defining your own relationship to the Holocaust, and an opportunity to raise questions about your role as the next generation to bear the responsibility for remembrance (Hughes).
+It is to these children’s poems and drawings that this unit directs you.
+The Works Cited list contains numerous resources to help you begin a historical examination of Terezin.
+The goal is to provide a strong foundation on which to build a thoughtful unit on poetry and the Holocaust.
+Responding through the arts can offer another means of defining your own relationship to the Holocaust, and an opportunity to raise questions for the next generation to remember this past.

 June 23, 1944 – A group of children in Theresienstadt